MysteryPancake/Houdini-Fun/README.md

 ### Align Translation + Rotation + Scale + Shear

-To solve the full 4x4 matrix, it's easier to use a completely different approach.
+To solve the full 4x4 matrix, it's easier to use a different approach.
 You can solve it as a linear least squares problem.

 ```js
 // Detail Wrangle: Solve full 4x4 matrix